Library History Round Table

-The Library History Round Table (LHRT) encourages research and publication on library history and promotes awareness and discussion of historical issues in librarianship.
+The United States-based Library History Round Table (LHRT) encourages research and publication on library history and promotes awareness and discussion of historical issues in librarianship.
 It "exists to facilitate communication among scholars and students of library history, to support research in library history, and to be active in issues, such as preservation, that concern library historians."
 It is part of the American Library Association.

 Louis Shores and Wayne Shirley were instrumental in founding the Library History Round Table in 1947.

 In 1998, in celebration of LHRT’s fiftieth anniversary, Andrew B. Wertheimer and John David Marshall compiled a chronology of the round table’s activities covering 1947 to 1997.
 In 2023, in celebration of LHRT’s seventy-fifth anniversary, Bernadette A. Lear compiled a chronology from 1998-2023.

 The American Library Association archives were established with input and support by the Library History Round Table as recounted by archivist Maynard J. Brichford.